philipshih/philipshih.github.io/ROSETTA_DOCUMENTATION.md

 ---

-## ✨ Generate
+## 📖 Flip the Page
 Click the large right-arrow button (<i class="fas fa-angle-right"></i>) after providing your input and selecting your desired options.
 Rosetta will compile all inputs and begin processing.
-Your Note will generate even if Rosetta is closed.
+Generation will complete even if Rosetta is closed.
 Please allow up to 3 minutes for processing.

 ---

 ## 💡 Output
-Displays reasoning process during Note generation.
-Output will not be displayed until Note completes generating.
+Displays reasoning process during Note generation. 💡 Output will not be displayed until Note completes generating.

 ---